Sotera/go_watchman/go-pinger/README.md

 ## Pinger

-Collect system stats by 'ping'ing the REST API, and provider simple monitoring UI.
+Collect system stats by 'ping'ing the REST API, and provide simple monitoring UI.

 ### Usage